 Among the key changes are the simplified main toolbar, new tool window layout, new themes, and updated icons.

 Press Control+Alt+S to open the IDE settings and then select.

 Select the Enable new UI checkbox and apply the changes.
 Restart the IDE.

-The new Light and Dark color themes have improved contrast and a consistent color palette.
+The new Light, Dark, and Light with Light Header color themes have improved contrast and a consistent color palette.

 The Inter font is used for the UI on all supported OSs.